kubernetes/community/events/elections/README.md

 for more information of how the committee decides when to have elections, eligibility for voting, eligibility for candidacy, maximal representation, etc.

+## Updated instructions

+## Election Process

+### Qualifying Candidates

+In order to qualify to run for SC, each candidate must meet three requirements:

+1. Be themselves eligible to vote (including exceptions)
+2. Have endorsements from two eligible voters who work for a different employer than the candidate

+As such, as each candidate files an issue, someone on the EC will need to check those two qualifications:

+1. Search voters.yaml and verify that the candidate themselves is in it.
+If they are not, contact the candidate and suggest that they file an Exception.
+2. Look over the +1 in the issue and find two endorsers who work for a different employer than the candidate according to their Github profiles.
+For each of these, check if they are in voters.yaml.
+If they are not, keep going down the list of endorsers until you find someone who works for a different company who is.

+It is highly unusual for candidates not to qualify to run.
+In the event that you reach the end of the list of endorsements and the candidate has still not qualified, mention that on SIG-contribex Slack.
+It is likely that some member of SIG-Contribex will decide to endorse the candidate so that they can run.

+When a candidate qualifies, post a comment on the issue based on the Candidate Qualification template.
+Do not close the issue at this time; the issue should close when the PR with the candidate bio merges.

+## Out-of-date materials below this line

 ## Steering Committee chooses Election Officers

 - Steering Committee selects the Election Officers